 - ½ cups peanut butter creamy

 - 1 cup old fashioned oatmeal

-- 2½ tsp baking powder
+- 2½ teaspoons baking powder

-- ¼ tsp salt
+- ¼ teaspoon salt

 - 1 cup Reese’s peanut butter chips

-4. Spread 2/3 of the dough on the bottom of the pan.
+- Spread ⅔ of the dough on the bottom of the pan.
 Top with Reese’s minis or chopped miniatures.
 Drop the remaining dough on top by spoonfuls and spread over the top.
 It doesn’t have to be perfect and it won’t cover all the Reese’s.

 - Bake for about 30 minutes.
 Let cool completely and then refrigerate before cutting into bars.

 - If you use minis, then you don’t have to chop them.